+Follow up on referrals within two weeks unless otherwise dictated by the urgency of the circumstance.

 IV.D.
-Ensure that the intensity and frequency of contacts with the nember corresponds to the level of need and/or risk identified by the Family Questionnaire.
-For example, schedule frequent face-to-face visits if the family is in crisis, if there is violence in the home, or if the nother is a first-time parent with no support system.
+Ensure that the intensity and frequency of contacts with the member corresponds to the level of need and/or risk identified by the Family Questionnaire.
+For example, schedule frequent face-to-face visits if the family is in crisis, if there is violence in the home, or if the mother is a first-time parent with no support system.
 If necessary, call or visit the member daily or weekly.
-At a minimum: IV.D.
-The member's file includes documentation that contacts with the member correspond to the level of need/risk and includes the date, time, location, and length o member contact, progress and/or resolution of identified problems and signature of a professional reviewer.
-The member's file includes documentation supporting contacts with the member that are less frequent than the stated Contact (face-to-face or telephone) the member every 30 days in the first 6 months.
-Make face-to-face contact with the member every 60 days during the first year. guidelines. • Contact (face-to-face or telephone) the member every 90 days in subsequent years.
+At a minimum:

+- Contact (face-to-face or telephone) the member every 30 days in the first 6 months. - Make face-to-face contact with the member every 60 days during the first year. - Contact (face-to-face or telephone) the member every 90 days in subsequent years.

 Document the reason for less frequent contacts in the member's file.

+IV.D.
+The member's file includes documentation that contacts with the member correspond to the level of need/risk and includes the date, time, location, and length of member contact, progress and/or resolution of identified problems and signature of a professional reviewer.
+The member's file includes documentation supporting contacts with the member that are less frequent than the stated guidelines.

-ACTIVITIES AIMED AT IMPROVIN G FAMILY FUNCTIONING The care coordinator must complete the following: 1 V.E.
+ACTIVITIES AIMED AT IMPROVING FAMILY FUNCTIONING

+The care coordinator must complete the following:

+IV.E.
 Assist the member in identifying neighborhood activities and support groups that will enhance family functioning.
-Follow up with the nember to determine if participation occurred.
-IV.E.
-The member's file includes documentation of activitie and the groups identified for participation by the member and the care coordinator.
+Follow up with the member to determine if participation occurred.

+- IV.E.
+The member's file includes documentation of activities and the groups identified for participation by the member and the care coordinator.
+The file includes documentation of participation. - IV.F.
+Encourage the member to establish safe behaviors.
+Activities to encourage safe behaviors include, but are not limited to, the following: - Assisting the member in obtaining a home safety checklist. - Assisting the member in evaluating the risk for injuries in the home and other settings where her children spend a significant amount of time. - Helping the member plan changes in the home to establish a safe environment for infants and young children. - Encouraging the member to conduct a home safety checklist at each new residence and at least annually. - Assisting the member as needed to access safety projects, including properly installed smoke detectors.

+In the case of rental property, assist the member in contacting and following up with the landlord if necessary.

+- IV.G.
+Assist the member in obtaining services to learn about and improve life skills, such as: - Consumer skills, including self-advocacy. - Home and money management, including resources for food, food budgeting, preparation, and storage. - Arranging appropriate and inexpensive family leisure activities.

+and the care coordinator.
 The file includes documentation of participation.

-V.F.
-Encourage the member to establish safe behaviors.
-Activities to encourage safe behaviors include, but are not limited to, the following: Assisting the member in obtaining a home safety checklist.
-Assisting the member in evaluating the risk for injuries in the home and other settings where her children spend a significant amount of time.
-Helping the member plan changes in the home to establish a safe environment for infants and young children.
-Encouraging the member to conduct a home safety checklist at each new residence and at least annually.
-Assisting the member as needed to access safety projects, including properly installed smoke detectors.
-V.G.
-Assist the member in obtaining services to learn about and mprove life skills, such as: Consumer skills, including self-advocacy.
-Home and money management, including resources for food, food budgeting, preparation, and storage.
-Arranging appropriate and inexpensive family leisure activities.
+IV.F.
+The member's file documents all safety-related assistance, including deficiencies found and plans for assistance, including deficiencies found and plans for corrective action.
+The file also includes documentation of referrals and related follow-up, including any contact with the member's landlord.

 IV.G.
 The member's file includes documentation relative to assisting the member in obtaining services to learn about and improve life skills, and all referrals and follow-up.

-ACTIVITIES AIMED AT IMPROVING PARENTING SKI LLS AND POSITIVE PARENTING OUTCOMES
+ACTIVITIES AIMED AT IMPROVING PARENTING SKILLS AND POSITIVE PARENTING OUTCOMES

+The provider must complete the following: